top of page

 INDEPENDENCE INSTITUTES

 Rob Natelson is Senior Fellow in Constitutional Studies at the Independence Institute in Denver.
 A former law professor, he has written widely on constitutional law and history.
-His research into the Constitution's meaning has been cited 39 times by Supreme Court justices since 2013, including 11 citations in 2023 alone.
+His research into the Constitution's meaning has been cited 39 times by Supreme Court justices since 2013.
 He also has extensive experience in business, journalism and politics and is a frequent guest on talk radio.

 Brian Blumenfeld, J.D., M.A.